Double8 – MTB & MTB – EA

 8:45 am – MTB

-Double8 : a classified and timed MTB & E-MTB Event
+Double8 : ranked and timed MTB & E-MTB Event

-Ranging from 23km to 82km, it’s ideal for amateurs and long-distance aficionados alike.
-This year’s event takes place on Sunday, July 13, 2025.
+Ranging from 23km to 79km, this race format is ideal for amateurs and long-distance lovers alike.
+This year’s event will take place on Sunday the 13th of July 2025.

-In the shape of a double “8” or 4-leaf clover, these are four loops of varying difficulty in “stop or go” format.
+In the shape of a double “8” or 4-leaf clover, this race is made up of a total four loops of varying difficulties based on a “Stop or Push your Luck” setup.

-Each race is available in individual or 2-up relay team formats.
-Both formats take place together on Sunday July 13, 2025 in our beautiful Alpine landscape.
+Each race is open to individuals or two-person relay teams.
+Both variations take place together on Sunday July 13, 2025 in our beautiful Alpine landscape.

-The base camp for starts and finishes will be set up at Plagne Bellecôte.
-Participants will set off on the first loop, and will be able to extend the pleasure according to their state of fitness by taking on the following loops, all of which feature new points of interest and varied landscapes between forests and high mountains.
+The base camp for the start and finish lines will be set up at Plagne Bellecôte.
+Participants will set off on the first loop, and will then decide based on their current fatigue levels if they will stop or carry on to “push their luck” on the following loops, all of which feature new points of interest and varied landscapes, from lower forest paths to higher mountain landscapes.

 The order of the loops is as follows: